emscripten-core/emscripten/site/source/docs/getting_started/downloads.rst

 #.
 Install Python 2.7.12 or newer (older versions may not work due to `a GitHub change with SSL <https://github.com/emscripten-core/emscripten/issues/6275>`_).

+  .. note:: You can validate Python installation by ``Python -V``, if this commend not write anything you have set path to Python Windows Mini App (This it's Windows default behaviour.
+It does 2 thing: open Microsoft Store and search "python", and not write any eats all python errors, so commands like ``./emsdk install latest`` doesn't write any error but also doesn't do anything)

   .. note:: Instead of running emscripten on Windows directly, you can use the Windows Subsystem for Linux to run it in a Linux environment.

 macOS